functionguyy/technical_art/C_tutorials/c_variables.md

 #### How to print the value in an Integer type Variable

-We use a format specifier to print the value stored in a variable with the `printf`function.

 The following table shows each Integer type subtype and its `printf` format
 specifier:
 Type | `printf` format specifier (Decimal, Octal, Hexidecimal)